 Claims that are over a specified number of days and have not been paid can be seen in the Insurance Collection Report.
 One can use the Insurance Payment Trend and Collection reports to further analyze the problem, in more detail, when one sees an issue in the accounts receivable aging report.

-You can pull up a report your claims and payment trends summary based on the DOS (date of service).
-This would help you know the claims value and how much the insurance paid.
+You can pull up a report of your claims and payment trends summary based on the DOS (date of service).
+This would help you know the value of the claim and how much the insurance paid.
 A sample payment collection report

 Claims and Payment transaction trends summary

 3.The Key Performance Indicators Report